WeblateOrg/weblate/docs/install.rst

     Since version 1.2 the migration is done using South module, to upgrade to 1.2, please see :ref:`version-specific-instructions`.

+Before upgrading, please check current :ref:`requirements` as they might have changed.

 To upgrade database structure, you should run following commands:

 .. code-block:: sh